flutter/website/src/docs/development/ui/animations/tutorial.md

 been ticking the whole time, but without using the CPU.)
 To use your custom State object as the `vsync`, include the `TickerProviderStateMixin` when defining the custom State class.
-{% endcomment %}
+{% endcomment -%}

 {{site.alert.note}}
-  In some cases, a position might exceed the AnimationController's 0.0-1.0 range.
+  In some cases, a position might exceed the `AnimationController`'s 0.0-1.0 range.
 For example, the `fling()` function allows you to provide velocity, force, and position (via the Force object).
 The position can be anything and so can be outside of the 0.0 to 1.0 range.

-  A CurvedAnimation can also exceed the 0.0 to 1.0 range, even if the AnimationController doesn't.
-Depending on the curve selected, the output of the CurvedAnimation can have a wider range than the input.
+  A `CurvedAnimation` can also exceed the 0.0 to 1.0 range, even if the `AnimationController` doesn't.
+Depending on the curve selected, the output of the `CurvedAnimation` can have a wider range than the input.
 For example, elastic curves such as Curves.elasticIn will significantly overshoot or undershoot the default range.
 {{site.alert.end}}

 ### Tween

-By default, the AnimationController object ranges from 0.0 to 1.0.
-If you need a different range or a different data type, you can use a Tween to configure an animation to interpolate to a different range or data type.
-For example, the following Tween goes from -200.0 to 0.0:
+By default, the `AnimationController` object ranges from 0.0 to 1.0.
+If you need a different range or a different data type, you can use a [Tween][] to configure an animation to interpolate to a different range or data type.
+For example, the following `Tween` goes from -200.0 to 0.0:

 <!-- skip -->
 {% prettify dart %}
 final Tween doubleTween = Tween<double>(begin: -200.0, end: 0.0);
 {% endprettify %}

-A Tween is a stateless object that takes only `begin` and `end`.
-The sole job of a Tween is to define a mapping from an input range to an output range.
+A `Tween` is a stateless object that takes only `begin` and `end`.
+The sole job of a `Tween` is to define a mapping from an input range to an output range.
 The input range is commonly 0.0 to 1.0, but that’s not a requirement.

-A Tween inherits from Animatable&lt;T&gt;, not from Animation&lt;T&gt;.
+A `Tween` inherits from `Animatable<T>`, not from `Animation<T>`.
 An Animatable, like Animation, doesn't have to output double.
-For example, ColorTween specifies a progression between two colors.
+For example, `ColorTween` specifies a progression between two colors.

 <!--- skip -->
 {% prettify dart %}